-Type of product or service Type and time of the fulfillment of performance obligation, significant terms of payment Flooring Systems The revenue is generated by the sale of goods that are recorded at a point in time, in accordance with the agreed terms.
+Type of product or service Type and time of the fulfillment of performance obligation, significant terms of payment Flooring Systems The revenue is generated predominantly by the sale of goods that are recorded at a point in time, in accordance with the agreed terms.
 The sale of goods is based on fixed prices.
 In some cases, goal-oriented, variable volume discounts are granted.
 Volume rebates are deducted from sales in the same amount as expected cash outflows.
 The payment terms are in line with general business terms and conditions, with payment due dates ranging from 30 to 60 days.
 The warranty periods granted for goods are in line with the general business terms and conditions in the sector; in some cases, these may be longer than prescribed by law.
 Provisions are made on the basis of the expected cash outflow for known warranty claims and those expected in future.
 Movement Systems The type and time of the fulfillment of the performance obligation and the terms of payment are identical with those for Flooring Systems.
-In addition, a small portion of the services provided by Movement Systems concerns the seamless connection of belting products.
+Movement Systems, in addition, provides services in connection with the servicing, maintenance, and seamless connection of belting products.
 These services are recognized separately as revenue at the time the service is provided.